 Beyond its role in media relations, social media itself has made major moves.
 Specifically, the more recent shifts in social media algorithms have increased the need for social ad campaigns.
 There’s no way to guarantee target audiences will see organic posts; paid campaigns work to skew that.
 That said, social media influencers have also changed the way products are promoted. — Justine Strzepek, Assistant Associate

-The pace of change will only quicken as we head into 2020.
+The pace of change will only quicken in 2020 and beyond.
 What changes have you seen in PR and marketing over the last 10 years?
 How have they impacted your brand?
+Share your thoughts with us on social media @sternstrategy.